markSmurphy/distributed-dig/README.md

 ## Configuration File

 All Options and Resolvers are configured in `distributed-dig.json` file.
+This file can exist in any of the following locations:

+* The current working directory - `node -p process.cwd()`
+* The home directory - `node -p require('os').homedir()`
+* The application's root directory (i.e. the same directory as `distributed-dig.js`)

 ### Request Options